draganjancikin/d-office/README.md

 - .gitignore update
 - Remove permissions for leftSidebarMenu, and change indentation to 2 spaces
 - Change indentation for app/index.php to 2 spaces
+- Change indentation for templates/pidb/includes/listLastTransaction.php to 2 spaces